Home » Where Is The Best Place To Put A Parrot Cage?

 • Where it can interact with you.

-When choosing which room to house a parrot’s cage, ensure it meets these criteria:
+When choosing a room for a parrot cage, ensure it meets these criteria:

 where to put a parrot cage